The Professional Credential SectionRazor Resume

 + Credentials?
 Put all of them on your professional resume.

-+ Have well-written profile composed by a professional resume writer for best practices.
++ Have a well-written profile composed by a professional resume writer for best practices.